go-to-k/image-scanner-with-trivy/README.md

 ### Default Log Group

-If you customize the default log group for Scanner Lambda, you can specify the `defaultLogGroupRemovalPolicy` and `defaultLogGroupRetentionDays` options.
+If you want to use a custom log group for the Scanner Lambda function's default log group, you can specify the `defaultLogGroup` option.

-Currently, only changing the removal policy and retention days are supported.
+If you use ImageScannerWithTrivy construct multiple times in the same stack, you have to set the same log group for `defaultLogGroup` for each construct.

-If the default log group is already created in your AWS Account and you specify the `defaultLogGroupRemovalPolicy` and `defaultLogGroupRetentionDays` options, the deployment will fail because of a conflict with the log group name.
+When you set different log groups for each construct, a warning message will be displayed.

 ```ts
 import { ImageScannerWithTrivy } from 'image-scanner-with-trivy';